About

 In 2021, he composed the septet dal nostro cupo sempreverde, commissioned by the festival Cantiere Internazionale d’Arte and premiered by conductor Andrea Molino with the Ensemble degli Intrigati.

-One of his most performed works is Nudo di maschera, for string orchestra, originally written for the 400-year anniversary of Shakespeare’s death and premiered by Orchestra da Camera Fiorentina (Florence).
+One of his most performed works is Nudo di maschera, for string orchestra, originally written for the 400-year anniversary of Shakespeare’s death and premiered by Orchestra da Camera Fiorentina in 2016 (Florence).
 In 2019, this work had its South American premiere at Teatro Amazonas (Brazil), interpreted by Maestro Hilo Carriel & Orquestra de Câmara do Amazonas.
 In the same year, it received its North American premiere under the baton of American-prize-winner Filippo Ciabatti at Dartmouth College.

-Belli’s music has been played by the Zhongshan Hall (Taiwan), Teatro del Maggio Musicale Fiorentino (Florence), Orquestra de Câmara do Amazonas at Teatro Amazonas (Brazil), Dartmouth College (USA), Orchestra da Camera Fiorentina, Cantiere Internazionale d'Arte & Ensemble degli Intrigati (Montepulciano), Altre Voci Ensemble (Modena), DUOroboros (Tuscany), and Talea Ensemble (NYC).
+Belli’s music has been played at the Zhongshan Hall (Taiwan), Teatro del Maggio Musicale Fiorentino (Florence), Teatro Amazonas (Brazil), Dartmouth College (USA), Orchestra da Camera Fiorentina, Cantiere Internazionale d'Arte (Montepulciano), Altre Voci Ensemble, DUOroboros, and Talea Ensemble (NYC).

 In 2022-24, he was an adjunct assistant professor of composition & music theory at Shenandoah University.
 In 2022-23, he taught a course on contemporary classical music at the Peabody Conservatory of The Johns Hopkins University.